22 May Two-minute Guide: Residency in Italy for citizens not from the EU

 However this is A) not a tourism advertisement, and B) not an immigration lawyer’s guide or taken from an Italian government website.
 It’s the down-to-earth, tell it like it is-reality of what it takes to gain the freedom to stay in Italy for longer than an (extended) holiday.

-*a working visa,
+*a working visa, or;

-*a student visa;
+*a student visa,

-*the Investor Visa available to those who make a capital (lump sum) investment into a startup business or listed investment in Italy (starting at €250,000,) to obtain a visa to stay longer than a tourist visa allows.
+*the Investor Visa, which is available to those who make a capital (lump sum) investment into an Italian startup business or listed investment in Italy (starting at €250,000) – to obtain a visa to stay longer than a tourist visa allows.

 The Elective Residence Visa requires you to show your ability to sustain yourself in Italy without work (however after one year on the visa you can also apply for a work permit) by proving a non-employment income stream of €31,000 annually (or €38,000 for a couple), as well as other administration requirements including showing an existing Italian residential address at time of application.